fortune710/solution-challenge/README.md

 ## To generate components for the application

-Run `ng generate component components\[name-of-component]`.
+Run `ng generate component components/[name-of-component]`.
 This stores the created component in the components folder.

 ## To generate pages for the application

-Run `ng generate component components\[name-of-page]`.
+Run `ng generate component components/[name-of-page]`.
 This stores the created page in the pages folder.

 ## To generate services for the application

-Run `ng generate service services\[name-of-service] --skip-tests`.
+Run `ng generate service services/[name-of-service] --skip-tests`.
 This stores the created page in the pages folder.

 ## Build